 Vietnamese cuisine is one of my favorites, and with its fresh, complex, and layered flavors, it keeps my palate wanting more.
 One of the most delicious and beloved snacks or light meals that the Vietnamese culture has contributed to the grab-and-go food arena is banh mi, or the banh mi sandwich.

 Banh mi translates to “bread” (among a variety of foods, including bread), but it also refers to a sandwich made on a baguette with meat.
-This delicious and incredibly colorful and flavorful sandwich was born of the French influence in Vietnam, when soft baguettes became a common staple (and actually, the Vietnamese have been known to make their baguettes with both wheat and rice flower).
+This delicious and incredibly colorful and flavorful sandwich was born of the French influence in Vietnam, when soft baguettes became a common staple (and actually, the Vietnamese have been known to make their baguettes with both wheat and rice flour).

 So Banh mi represents a beautiful combination of both cultures, using the baguette as a base for other French ingredients such as mayo or pate, along with Vietnamese ingredients such as pickled vegetables (cucumber, carrot and daikon radish), coriander and lemongrass.